How To Increase Your Event Registrations With One Simple Change

 2. Justification / Budget Approval

-Unless your event is just for business owners, the overwhelming majority of your attendees will be employees to a business.
+Unless your event is just for business owners, the overwhelming majority of your attendees will be employees of a business.

 This means to attend your event they must seek approval from their manager before registering.
 This is especially true if you charge money for tickets.